 A capital grant of £15,000 was provided by the University in 2016 to fund the purchase of a new mini bus.
-This is being amortised by annual transfers to unrestricted funds over 5 years to offset the depreciation charge.
+This has been amortised by annual transfers to unrestricted funds over 5 years to offset the depreciation charge.